IRA Rollover Complete Guide

 Direct vs indirect — never take a check

-- Indirect rollover: provider mails you a check, 20% withheld automatically.
-You have 60 days to deposit the full amount (including coming up with the 20% from other funds) into an IRA.
+- Indirect rollover: provider mails you a check with 20% mandatory federal withholding (IRC § 3405(c)).
+You have 60 days to deposit the full gross amount — including making up the 20% from other funds — into an IRA.

-- Miss 60 days = permanent taxable distribution.
-Do direct rollover unless you have a truly specific reason not to.
+- Do direct trustee-to-trustee rollover unless you have a truly specific reason not to.

 When rollover wins